-The U.S. Department of State’s goal for the Gilman Program is to broaden the student population that studies and interns abroad by supporting undergraduates who might otherwise not participate due to financial constraints.
+The U.S. Department of State’s goal for the Gilman Program is to broaden the student population that studies and interns abroad by supporting American undergraduate students who might otherwise not participate due to financial constraints.
 The international experiences gained through participation in the program enable tomorrow’s leaders to thrive in the global economy, and contribute to our nation’s prosperity.

 Applications are reviewed holistically, with consideration of the following:

 Academic Preparedness and Impact on Student’s Academic and Career Trajectory

 Academic performance, particularly in the applicant’s major is important, though there is no minimum grade point average for this scholarship.
 Study abroad advisors at applicants’ home institutions deem students eligible to participate on a study abroad program based on their academic standing at their home institutions.
 Applicants must demonstrate the maturity needed to benefit from their experience abroad, and they should be able to describe the expected outcome of their program participation towards their future academic and career objectives.
 Students’ transcripts are reviewed to certify the academic information provided in their applications.
 Students should disclose academic challenges and choices for consideration of their application evaluation.